 - 2.1 "Applicable discharge and water quality requirements" mean requirements in the Utah Water Quality Act, Utah Code Ann.
-Title 19, Chapter 5, and rules made thereunder that are equivalent to the requirements of 33 U.S.C. §§ 1311, 1312, 1313, 1316 and 1317 and regulations promulgated thereunder. - 2.2 "Applicant" means a person who applies for a license or permit issued by an agency of the federal government to conduct an activity that is subject to Certification under Section 401. - 2.3 "Certification" or "Section 401 Certification" means certification by the Director under Section 401 that a proposed discharge will comply with applicable discharge and water quality requirements. - 2.4 "Licensing or permit agency" means an agency of the federal government to which application is made for a license or permit that is subject to Section 401 Certification. - 2.5 "Section 401" means Section 401 of the federal Water Pollution Prevention and Control Act, 33 U.S.C. § 1341.
+Title 19, Chapter 5, and rules made thereunder that are equivalent to the requirements of 33 U.S.C.
+Sections 1311, 1312, 1313, 1316 and 1317 and regulations promulgated thereunder. - 2.2 "Applicant" means a person who applies for a license or permit issued by an agency of the federal government to conduct an activity that is subject to Certification under Section 401. - 2.3 "Blanket Certification" means Certification of a group or class of similar activities. - 2.4 "Certification", "State water quality Certification" or "Section 401 Certification" means Certification by the Director under Section 401 that a proposed discharge will comply with applicable discharge and water quality requirements.
+A Certification may be a blanket Certification. - 2.5 "Licensing or permit agency" means an agency of the federal government to which application is made for a license or permit that is subject to Section 401 Certification. - 2.6 "Section 401" means Section 401 of the federal Clean Water Act, 33 U.S.C.
+Sections 1251 to 1387